Day 2 Afternoon plenary

 About the speaker:

-Gro Sandkjær Hanssen is Senior Researcher at the Institute for urban and regional research (NIBR), OsloMet and professor 2 at NMBU.
+Gro Sandkjær Hanssen is senior researcher at Norwegian Institute for Urban and Regional Research (NIBR), OsloMet and Professor 2 at Norwegian University of Life Sciences (NMBU).
 She is a member of the 2050 Climate Change Committee, which releases their final report this very day.

 Co-creation through sustainable partnerships: Universities dating urbanity